NinoNonikashvili/OtoBC-fall2022-hw2-nft-comp-/readme.md

 ### What I learned

--revised basic structure of html and basic styles.
+- revised basic structure of html and basic styles.

 ## Author